alucryd/oxyromon/README.md

 - Automatically create m3u files for multi-discs games
 - Add actions to the web UI
 - Add an optional check of the ROMs after conversion
-- Support RVZ when dolphin adds it to its CLI (or NKit, whichever comes first)
 - Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)
 - Support merged sets for arcade systems
 - Infer arcade games based on the archive name for duplicate ROMs
 - Craft some unit tests for arcade systems
+- Craft some unit tests for RVZ

 ## oxyromon